 Certain factors affect prognosis (chance of recovery) and treatment options for essential thrombocythemia.

 Prognosis (chance of recovery) and treatment options depend on the following:

 The age of the patient.

-Whether the patient has symptoms or other problems related to essential thrombocythemia.
+Whether the patient has signs or symptoms or other problems related to essential thrombocythemia.

 In this article